-In April 2015, a regulation was adopted requiring that large ships (over 5,000 gross tons) calling at European ports from January 2018 collect and publish data on carbon dioxide omissions.
-In June 2013 the European Commission developed a strategy to integrate maritime emissions into the overall EU Strategy to reduced greenhouse gas emissions.
-For 2020, the EU made a unilateral commitment to reduce overall greenhouse gas emissions from its member states from 20% of 1990 levels.
-The EU also committed to reduce its emissions by 20% under the Kyoto Protocol's second period, from 2013 to 2020.
-In December 2013 the EU environmental ministers discussed draft rules to implement monitoring and reporting of carbon dioxide emissions from ships.
+The EU made a unilateral commitment to reduce overall greenhouse gas emissions from its member states from 20% of 1990 levels by 2020.
+The EU also committed to reduce its emissions by 20% under the Kyoto Protocol's second period from 2013 to 2020.
+Starting in January 2018, large ships calling at EU ports are required to collect and publish data on carbon dioxide emissions and other information.